Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Comparative Evaluation of VLMs

 \subsection{Overall Analysis and Recommendations}

 In subsections~\ref{sec:comparison_task_types},~\ref{sec:comparison_app_domains} and~\ref{sec:comparison_knowledge_types}, we evaluated all vision-language models under three different aspects of task types, application domains and knowledge types.
 We also discussed their strengths and weaknesses in those categories and recommended different VLMs to use under different requirements.
-In this section, we will take a higher-level look considering everything together.
+In this section, we will take a higher level look at everything together.

-We identified that Gemini-1.5-Pro and GPT-4o-mini, both are strong models.
-In general, GPT-4o-mini is found to be weak in analytical tasks, which belonged to Mathematics or Economics domain, or scientific or mathematical knowledge types.
+We identified that Gemini-1.5-Pro and GPT-4o-mini are different.
+In general, GPT-4o-mini is weaker in analytical tasks, like tasks of Mathematics or Economics domain, or scientific or mathematical knowledge types.
 It not only falls behind Gemini-1.5-Pro in these tasks, but also behind open models like InternVL-2-8B or CogVLM-2-Llama-3-19B.
 However, it is strong is social and topical tasks like Nature, Sports, Nutrition and Food domains.
-Gemini-1.5-Pro is a strong model across multiple usages.
+Gemini-1.5-Pro proves strong more generally, but is expensive.
 It is either the best, or comes close second or third best.
-However, this model is expensive to use.
-Therefore, if cost is a significant factor, Gemini-1.5-Flash can be considered as a decent alternative, which performs in similar trends as the Pro, but at a performance deficit of around 7-10\%.
-Despite this difference, its overall performance is very strong, considering that it's significantly cost efficient in comparison to Pro.
+Therefore, if cost is a significant factor, Gemini-1.5-Flash can be considered as a decent alternative at a performance deficit of around 7-10\%.

-InternVL-2-8B and CogVLM-2-Llama-3-19B are strong open-sourced models.
-Due to size differences, resource availability also contributes in deciding which model to use.
+InternVL-2-8B and CogVLM-2-Llama-3-19B are strong open-source models.
+Due to size differences, resource availability also contributes to deciding which model to use.
 CogVLM-2-Llama-3-19B is better at more academic tasks, that belong to domains like History, Law, Computer Science, etc., or knowledge types like Temporal, Scientific or Mathematical Knowledge.
-InternVL-2-8B is a more overall capable model, proving to be more suited in broader application requirements.
-It is generally the best or close second-best in in open-sourced models, and also outperforms Gemini-1.5-Flash in many categories.
+InternVL-2-8B is a more general capable model that demonstrates more suitability in broader application requirements.
 In some cases, it outperforms GPT-4o-mini as well.
 Possessing superior performance in addition to other advantages of open-sourced model makes it a strong choice.
-One should consider it if open-souced models are required and sufficient resources are available to host the model.
 It can also be aligned for downstream tasks to improve performance.

 Among small models suited for on-device AI, resource-efficient environments, InternVL-2-1B proves is strongest overall, significantly outperforming models like Qwen2-VL-2B and PaliGemma-3B in all categories.